maximilionus/byedpictl/README.md

 status
   see current status of the proxy server and socks5 tunnel
 ```

+Should either the proxy server or the socks5 tunnel crash, run `sudo ./byedpictl tun restart`

 See the list of possible commands with `./bydpictl help`